 Axyl Grundy is making the most of being a school-based apprentice with CPB Contractors

-CathWest Innovation College student Axyl Grundy has been nominated in the NSW-School Based Apprentice/Trainee of the Year Award.
+CathWest Innovation College student Axyl Grundy has won the NSW-School Based Apprentice/Trainee of the Year Award at the regional NSW Training Awards (Western Sydney & Blue Mountains).
 Through his traineeship with CPB Contractors, this hard-working high school student from Cambridge Gardens has worked on a key piece of Western Sydney infrastructure, the Northern Road project.

 After chasing his childhood dream as a member of the Greater Western Sydney Giants academy, the talented AFL player broke his ankle in the Under 13 semi-final.
 Unable to return to form following this injury, Axyl needed a new pathway to pursue.